 Application.
-Inquiries concerning requests for needed continuing education experiences and applications for enrollment in specific courses may be directed to the Director, Division of Continuing Education, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46202.
+Inquiries concerning requests for needed continuing education experiences and applications for enrollment in specific courses may be directed to the Director, Division of Continuing Education, Indiana University School of Nursing at IUPUI, 1232 West Michigan Street, Indianapolis, Indiana 46202.
 Direct application also may be made to course coordinators as indicated on individual course flyers.